Petty Cash Policy

 - Petty cash and change funds are to be maintained and secured separately from all other funds.

-- Expenses paid out of the fund are reimbursed to the custodian using a Petty Cash Reimbursement Form.
-Complete the form and submit to Accounts Payable along with all original receipts.
+- Expenses paid out of the fund are reimbursed to the custodian using a Petty Cash Expense Report.
+Complete the report and submit to Accounts Payable along with all original receipts.

 - Petty cash funds are to be verified by the custodian no less than monthly.

-- At all times, the total of the remaining cash on hand and receipts should equal the total approved amount of the fund.
-Funds may be audited by Financial Services, Internal Audit, or the University’s external auditors at any time.
+- At all times, the total of the remaining cash on hand plus receipts should equal the total approved amount of the fund.
+Petty Cash funds may be audited by Financial Services, Internal Audit and Compliance, or the University’s external auditors at any time.

 - When a petty cash fund is no longer needed, the cash should be promptly returned to the Bursar and Financial Services must be notified.
 Financial Services will provide the appropriate account number to use when closing the fund.
 Change funds requested for a specific event should be turned in to the Bursar on the first business day after the event.